Chefs Notes

 Once the Peanut Butter Black Bean Soup is ready, it's time to serve it up and enjoy.
 Ladle the soup into four bowls, and top each one with a small dollop of plain yogurt or sour cream.
 This will help balance the flavours and add a touch of tanginess to the dish.

-Finally, the soup is best served with some crusty bread or buttered bread on the side.
-This will allow you to soak up the flavorful broth and enjoy every last bit of the soup.
+The soup is best served with some crusty bread or buttered bread on the side.
+This will allow you to soak up the flavourful broth and enjoy every last bit of the soup.
 You can also serve the soup with tortilla chips or crackers for an added crunch.

 Peanut Butter Black Bean Soup